abralurrahman/NoHarm/README.md

     ```
     http://127.0.0.1:5000/
     ```
-   This is the homepage where you can fill out and submit the survey.
+   This URL is specific to your local machine and indicates that the server is running locally.
+It will open the homepage where you can fill out and submit the survey.

+   **Note:** The URL `http://127.0.0.1:5000/` is a loopback address that points to your own computer.
+This means each developer will use the same address to access their own local instance of the server.
+Since we haven't deployed this application to a public server yet, the address may change once we have a dedicated server.

 ## Step 6: Viewing Survey Results